elsasserlab/publicchip/README.md

 ## Structure of the repository

 - `src`: Contains source code used to perform the analysis in the publication.
 - `doc`: Relevant documentation to help reproduce the analysis.
-Includes a main table `datasets.csv` with metadata required to perform the primary analysis.
-This will be available upon publication.
+Includes a `Navarro_2020_datasets_metadata.xlsx` table with metadata required to perform the analysis.
+Additionally, a set of tables `datasets_ebi.csv`, `datasets_se.csv` and `datasets_pe.csv` is available to run with the Nextflow pipeline.
-- `data`: Files used in the analysis that are not a byproduct of its execution.
+- `data`: Files used in the analysis that are not a byproduct of its execution (for instance, bed annotations from other publications), or that may be useful per se, like peak annotations.

 After running some of the analyses, you will end up with extra directories:
 - `intermediate`: Files generated in the primary analysis that are required for downstream results (main figures of the publication).
 This includes: bigWig, bam, binned score files, called peaks.
-Note: Alternatively to running the primary analysis yourself, pre-generated bigwig files will be provided from an alternative source.
+Note: Alternatively to running the primary analysis yourself, pre-generated bigwig files and other outputs are available at the data repository attached to this publication.
 - `figures`: Output directory where the publication results go.

 ## System requirements